camronh/camronh/README.md

 I'm Cam, a full-stack software developer and entrepreneur with a passion for building innovative solutions.
 I have experience in backend development, cloud computing, blockchain technology, and creating user-friendly interfaces.
 I'm a team player with a workaholic mindset and enjoy learning new technologies.

 ---

-### 💼 Experience

-**Brazy Proxies** - _Founder and Developer_ (2016 - 2018)

-- Created a successful VPN business with $750,000 in revenue within a year.
-- Implemented user dashboards and backend administration using Node.js, Express.js, Lambda, Vue.js, and WordPress.

-**Sneaker Bot** - _Developer_ (2018 - 2019)

-- Developed a cloud-based sneaker bot using AWS, Playwright, and Node.js.
-- Gained extensive experience in serverless computing, headless browser automation, and cost management.

-**API3** - _Integration Manager_ (2020 - 2023)

-- Integrated client APIs using API specs, Docker, and Terraform.
-- Managed a team of developers, designed and built Proofs-of-concept for Airnode.

----